DarshanN1/minecraftly/README.md

   Besides the free and open source version, we also offer a value added hosted service at https://m.ly, so you can play with friends and don't have to setup server.

 #Special Thanks To
-  Andrew, Keir, Tux, Michael, Devin, Snivell, and many others who have been helping me over the years to make this happen.
+  Andrew, Keir, Tux, Michael, Devin, Snivell, Ben (redraskal) and many others who have been helping me over the years to make this happen.